Select Page

 Advertising

-Advertisers are taking advantage of barcodes by using them to reach out to customers in a more interactive, interesting, and unique way.
-With the use of a smartphone, all you need to do is take a picture of any 2D barcode, more commonly known as a QR code.
-From there you can discover a lot more information about the product being advertised.
-These barcode use cases are being adopted by more and more companies as they see the value it can add to their marketing efforts.
+Advertisers are using barcodes to reach out to customers in a more interactive, engaging, and unique way.
+With a smartphone, you only need to take a picture of any 2D barcode, more commonly known as a QR code.
+Then from there, you can discover more information about the advertised product.
+More and more companies are adopting these barcode use cases as they see the value it can add to their marketing efforts.

 Barcode use case in advertising.
 QR code being scanned in a magazine.

-QR codes, like the one above are starting to pop up everywhere, and you’ve probably wondered why.
+Like the one above, QR codes are starting to pop up everywhere, and you’ve probably wondered why.
 What makes them so different from the traditional linear barcode?
-Well, the QR code is capable of storing more information (and languages).
-Since these barcodes usually contain uniform resource locators (URLs) the possible use cases are endless.
+Well, the QR code can store more information (and languages).
+Since these barcodes usually contain uniform resource locators (URLs), the possible use cases are endless.

-While it’s still gaining popularity in North America, the use of QR codes has been very popular in Japan for a while now.
-Which makes a lot of sense since that’s where they were invented.
+While it’s still gaining popularity in North America, QR codes have been prevalent in Japan for a while now, which makes a lot of sense since that’s where they were invented.
 They have QR codes almost everywhere: retail stores, fast food chains, and train stations.

 Barcode use case in a food court.
 QR code next to a product.

-Japan’s use of these barcodes is actually pretty creative, and also provides a lot of help since some of them contain information about your location, direction, and contact information.
-After the 2011 earthquake and Tsunami, QR codes were especially helpful in spreading information about how to donate to the relief efforts [So barcodes are useful for disaster relief; might want to pitch that to the government…].
+Japan’s use of these barcodes is pretty creative and provides a lot of help since some contain information about your location, direction, and contact information.
+After the 2011 earthquake and Tsunami, QR codes were especially helpful in spreading information about how to donate to the relief efforts.
+So barcodes are useful for disaster relief; you should pitch that to the government!

 Games